niksilver/EigenD-Explorer/README.md

 ## Configuration

+This is how to change the default configuration

 1. Unzip the jar.
-1. Edit the top-level file `application.conf` so that (a) the number of console columns (characters on a line) matches your console, and (b) the location of your EigenD `bin` directory is included.
+1. Find the top-level file called `application.conf`
+1. Change any of the settings you see there.
+The most important change you're likely to want is to include the location of your EigenD `bin` directory.
 Details are given in the `application.conf` file itself.
+1. Save and close `application.conf`.
-1. Zip the jar back up.
+1. Zip the jar up again.

 ## Licences